 Hi all and welcome to my blog!
-On this Blog I will try to upload new images every couple of days and post in different subjects that I found interesting, so check back often.
+On this Blog I will try to upload new images every couple of days and post on different subjects that I found interesting, so check back often.

-With it I also hope for some interaction with you guys and some direct exchange of experiences.
+With it, I also hope for some interaction with you guys and some direct exchange of experiences.

 Now for the real subject of the post, the Canon 7D is my main and only camera at the moment.
-I think its a great camera, and would like to share some of the settings that have work for me for getting the most of my images.
+I think its a great camera and would like to share some of the settings that have work for me for getting the most of my images.

 I will start from the Menus from Left to Right(The red ones) If I don’t mention a setting assume it is in the default position.

 - Quality is always set to RAW

 - Release shutter without card -> Disable (This will warn you if you forgot to insert the memory card)